Search

 BN5-50

 65 days.
 Phaseolus vulgaris.
 Open Pollinated.
 Kentucky Wonder Pole Bean.
 This pole plant produces heavy yields of 9” long by ½” wide, medium-dark green beans.
+It is a classic heirloom pole bean variety prized for its vigorous growth, high yields, and versatile use.
 This is one of the all-time favorites for the home garden.
 It is said to be the best pole bean that can be found.
 Great for fresh eating, canning, freezing, or drying as shell beans.
 This heirloom was introduced in Kentucky just before the Civil War.
 Suitable for small and square-foot gardens.
 Requires trellis.
-Originally marketed as Texas Pole Beans, but was renamed in 1877.
+It was originally marketed as Texas Pole Beans, but was renamed in 1877.
 Also known as Old Homestead Beans.
 An excellent choice for home gardens.
 United States Department of Agriculture, PI 549742.
 A variety from the USA.
-Disease Resistant: R.

 $3.00 $2.50